 Can get the packing nut tight enough by hand - no wrench needed there.
 Make sure to use wrenches to tighten the locking nut though, as it will work loose otherwise.

 Got the rudder and a foot of the waterline twice with a quart of paint (400 sq ft coverage), plus we touched up around the top of the keel.
 Let the bottom coat dry overnight before applying the second coat.
 Used the roll and tip method, and got a very smooth finish.
-Much smoother than what was there before.

 The cold galvanizing was easy enough, and we also hit all the metal thru hulls with the stuff.
 Used a full aerosol can on the project, and the can cost around $8 at Do It Center.